balena-io-modules/resin-discoverable-services/README.md

 API
 -------------

-This module exports five methods:
+This module exports the following methods:

 #### setRegistryPath(path)